bitflags/bitflags/spec.md

 ### Iteration

-Yield a set of flags values contained in a source flags value, where the result of unioning the yielded flags values will be the truncated source.
+Yield a set of flags values contained in a source flags value, where all set bits in the yielded flags values will exactly correspond to all set bits in the source.

 ----

 To be most useful, each yielded flags value should set exactly the bits of a defined flag contained in the source.
 Any bits that aren't in the set of any contained flag should be yielded together as a final flags value.
-Unknown bits that are present in the source should still be yielded to avoid possible confusion, but are not required.

 ----